ArpiteshSrivastava/Taxi_App_Subscription_Model/README.md

+## Project Objective :

+To evaluate the problem-solving approach and data analysis skills for Product Management

 ## Problem Statement :

 A taxi aggregation app is trying to introduce subscription plans which can offer some additional benefits to the user and in turn, can increase user loyalty.